haidee09/DrivingApp-docs/doc/adminManual/deployment.md

 #### General Requirements

-- **Git Version Control Software**, you can check the Git documentation in the following [link](https://git-scm.com/)
+- **Git Version Control Software**, you can check the Git documentation in the following [link](https://git-scm.com/).
-- **Execution environment Node.js**, you can check the installation documentation in the following [link](https://nodejs.org/en/download/)
+- **Execution environment Node.js**, you can check the installation documentation in the following [link](https://nodejs.org/en/download/).
-- **Package manager npm or yarn**, you can check the npm documentation [here](https://docs.npmjs.com/) and the documentation of yarn [here](https://yarnpkg.com/en/docs)
+- **Package manager npm or yarn**, you can check the npm documentation [here](https://docs.npmjs.com/) and the documentation of yarn [here](https://yarnpkg.com/en/docs).
 - **MariaDB database manager system** version 10.4, visit the following [link](https://mariadb.org/download/) to install MariaDB.
-- **FIWARE Orion ContextBroker** in a version higher than 1.15.1, you can check the official documentation in the following [link](https://fiware-orion.readthedocs.io/en/master/)
+- **FIWARE Orion ContextBroker** in a version higher than 1.15.1, you can check the official documentation in the following [link](https://fiware-orion.readthedocs.io/en/master/).
-- **Orion ContextBroker de FIWARE** en una versión superior a la 1.15.1, puede consultar la documentación oficial en el siguiente [enlace](https://fiware-orion.readthedocs.io/en/master/)
+- **Orion ContextBroker de FIWARE** en una versión superior a la 1.15.1, puede consultar la documentación oficial en el siguiente [enlace](https://fiware-orion.readthedocs.io/en/master/).
 - **IDM - FIWARE KeyRock** in a version less than or equal to 6, or **Keystone from Openstack**.
-You can check the official repository of IDM - Keyrock in the following [link] (https://github.com/ging/fiware-idm-deprecated) and the docs of Keystone - Openstack version 3 in this [link](https://docs.openstack.org/keystone/latest/)
+You can check the official repository of IDM - Keyrock in the following [link](https://github.com/ging/fiware-idm-deprecated) and the docs of Keystone - Openstack version 3 in this [link](https://docs.openstack.org/keystone/latest/).

 #### Optional requirements

 - Persistence of data by time series:

 *DrivingApp Service* provides the functionality to obtain the location data of a user in a specific area.
 To implement this functionality, it is necessary to deploy the *FIWARE QuantumLeap API* and configure *DrivingApp Service* to establish a connection with the SGBD *CrateDB*.
-You can get more information about the deployment and use of the *QuantumLeap API* in the following [link](https://quantumleap.readthedocs.io/en/latest/)
+You can get more information about the deployment and use of the *QuantumLeap API* in the following [link](https://quantumleap.readthedocs.io/en/latest/).

 #### Installation

-1.- Descargar el código fuente del servicio web desde su repositorio oficial en GitHub utilizando el comando:
+1.- Download the source code of the web service from its official repository on GitHub using the command:
 ```sh
 $ git clone https://github.com/smartsdkCenidet/DrivingApp-service.git
 ```

-2.- Instalar los módulos npm requeridos por el servicios web, utilizando el siguiente comando dentro de la carpeta del proyecto:
+2.- Install the npm modules required by the web services, using the following command within the project folder:
 ```sh
 $ npm install
 ```

-Opcionalmente, puede utilizar yarn para instalar estos mismos módulos de manera más rápida, utilizando el comando:
+Optionally, you can use yarn to install these same modules quickly, using the command:
 ```sh
 $ yarn install
 ```

 #### Configuration

-El archivo de configuración de *DrivingApp Service* es `config.js` y se encuentra dentro de la carpeta `config/` del proyecto.
-Debe configurar este archivo con las *URLs* de los servicios que interactúan con *DrivingApp Service*, además del usuario y contraseña utilizados en la base de datos del proyecto.
+The configuration file for *DrivingApp Service* is `config.js`, this file is located inside the `config/` folder of the project.
+You must configure this file with the *URLs* of the services that interact with *DrivingApp Service*, as well as the user and password used in the project database.
+This is an example of the `config.js` file.

 ```json
 exports.mysql = {